 “The show is stolen by Toby Hadoke in a variety of inspired comic guises.
 Give this man a lead role, pronto” – City Life

 “Toby Hadoke gets plenty of laughs in a multitude of scene stealing roles” – Whatsonstage

 “I laughed at several incidents – the tipsy captain of airship Th’Indenberg, the sleazy compere at a Las Vegas nightclub (both played by Toby Hadoke)” – The Times

 “There are comical performances from Simon Startin as Lestrade and Toby Hadoke in a myriad of roles as a jobbing actor who comments on the silliness of the anarchic situations” – The Stage

-A Midsummer Nights’ Dream Royal Exchange Theatre
+A Midsummer Nights’ Dream as Snout (directed by Lucy Bailey) Royal Exchange Theatre

 “Every mechanical has his day, particularly Toby Hadoke as Snout who brings the house down in Act V.” – Times Literary Supplement

 “The excellent Toby Hadoke, (who plays Snout) as a WWF Hell’s Angel.” – City Life

 “It has style in its depiction of Tom Snout as a Hell’s Angel with a bicycle.” – The Guardian

 “A special mention to Robin Laing, Jonathan Bond, Madelaine Worrall, Francis Magee, Toby Hadoke, Trevor Dwyer-Lynch, and Chris Jackson, whose performances were natural, exciting, comical and talented.” – Manchester Evening News